What is Spondylosis?

 Your doctor will first take x-rays and scans to confirm exactly what they’re working with.
 They will likely also put you through a physical exam to check if your range of motion, reflexes, and muscle strength seems to be negatively impacted.
 Depending on what they find, they might proceed to additional tests, but if the spondylosis isn’t too severe, they might move straight to treatment.

 Treatment depends on the symptoms you have and the severity of the symptoms.
-Specific treatments may include anything from over the counter pain relievers, heating or cooling pads, or corticosteroid injections to physical therapy, chiropractic, or even orthopedic spine surgery in more severe cases.
+Specific treatments may include anything from over the counter pain relievers, heating or cooling pads, or corticosteroid injections to physical therapy.

 Spondylosis is a common issue for older people, but it doesn’t have to negatively affect your way of life.
 If you are suffering from spondylosis and you want to see what options are available to you, you should reach out and call us!